 [PIMD: Quick thanks to Paul Sundin, CPA who was gracious enough to review some of the numbers in this post with me.]

 The recently passed Tax Cuts and Jobs Act is controversial to say the least.
 However you feel about it though, the fact is it’s here to stay, affecting everyone by 2018.
-We’ve already heard from Physician on Fire on how the new bill will affect him (spoiler: his taxes are going down).
+We’ve already heard from Physician on Fire on how the new bill will affect him (spoiler: his taxes are going down) and a great summary of the new bill from the White Coat Investor.

 However, in looking at our own situation as a two physician couple (purely from the medical income standpoint), at first glance it seems as though our taxes would actually go up.
 In addition, if it’s going up for us, it surely must be increasing for some other physicians.
 To answer this, I decided to take a closer look.